HMS-Core/hms-ml-demo/CrazyShoppingCart/README.md

   - Call the lensEngine.run(holder) method to perform hand keypoint recognition to move shopping cart.

 ## Supported Environments
 Devices with Android 4.4 or later are recommended.

 ## License
-    The face detection sample of HUAWEI ML Kit has obtained the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+The CrazyShoppingCart sample of HUAWEI ML Kit has obtained the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).